13 song links

 What To Add After The Easiest Carols

 Once the first holiday set feels settled, add one richer carol with longer phrases.
-That gives recorder players more breath-planning practice without leaving the same public page workflow.
+That gives recorder players more breath-planning practice without forcing a different reading setup.

 FAQ